Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: CPT and Lorentz Violation

 \section{CPT and Lorentz Violation}

-Charge conjugation, parity, and time reversal symmetry (CPT) is a cornerstone of our model-building strategy.
+\Dword{cpt} is a cornerstone of our model-building strategy.
 DUNE can improve the present limits on Lorentz and \dword{cpt} violation by several orders of magnitude~\cite{Streater:1989vi,Barenboim:2002tz,Kostelecky:2003cr,Diaz:2009qk,Kostelecky:2011gq,Barenboim:2017ewj,Barenboim:2018lpo,Barenboim:2018ctx}, contributing as a very important experiment to test these fundamental assumptions underlying quantum field theory.

 \dword{cpt} invariance is one of the predictions of major importance of local, relativistic quantum field theory.
 One of the predictions of \dword{cpt} invariance is that particles and antiparticles have the same masses and, if unstable, the same lifetimes.
 To prove the \dword{cpt} theorem one needs only three ingredients~\cite{Streater:1989vi}: Lorentz invariance, hermiticity of the Hamiltonian, and locality.